Skip to main contentSkip to navigation

 Why do data recovery professionals criticize SalvageData's blog?

 SalvageData's blog publishes instructions that data recovery engineers classify as destructive to failing storage media.
 Documented examples include running CHKDSK on drives with confirmed hardware errors, formatting drives to resolve fatal hardware faults, executing Windows bootloader commands on SD cards, and advising users to designate a failed RAID drive as a hot spare.
-Each operation worsens data loss and can convert a recoverable failure into permanent destruction.
+Each of these operations worsens data loss and can convert a recoverable failure into permanent destruction.

 What happens if I run CHKDSK on a failing drive?

 CHKDSK forces a full surface scan that thrashes a dying actuator arm across every sector.
 It severs directory links, truncates partially unreadable files, and orphans data into .CHK fragments.
 On a mechanically failing drive, the sustained read/write stress generates heat that pushes degraded read/write heads into contact with the platter surface, physically destroying the data tracks.
-The data is rendered permanently unrecoverable.

 Does SSD recovery require a cleanroom?